mesonbuild/meson/docs/markdown/Build-options.md

 A combo allows any one of the values in the `choices` parameter to be selected.
 If no default value is set then the first value will be the default.

+## Integers

+An integer option contains a single integer with optional upper and lower values that are specified with the `min` and `max` keyword arguments.
+Available since Meson version 0.45.0.

 ### Arrays